 What is the School Climate Survey?

 The School Climate Survey is developed by the US Department of Education as a tool for States, districts, and schools as a common, reliable, and nationally-validated measure of school climate.
 The survey is administered to students, parents, and school personnel using an online platform.
 Participation is completely voluntary and strictly confidential; no personally identifiable information will be requested or collected from any survey respondent.

-The survey will be available from March 29 to April 19.
+The survey will be open through April 29.
 We invite and encourage all stakeholders to participate.